 Table of Contents

-Alright boys, it’s time to talk about the big V!
+Alright, boys, it’s time to talk about the big V!
 Maybe you’ve had all the kids you want to have, or maybe you’re crystal clear on never wanting any at all.
 Either way, you’ve been thinking about committing to firing blanks.
 So what’s holding you back?

 Myth 1: It’s the same as neutering your pet

-“Vasectomy” evokes images of forever dry humping the couch once your cone of shame has been taken off; and that’s the only sex you’ll ever see again.
+“Vasectomy” evokes images of forever dry humping the couch once your cone of shame has been taken off, and that’s the only sex you’ll ever see again.
 But there’s a big difference between you and Fido; a veterinarian will castrate or neuter your dog which will make him sterile by more or less removing his testicles.
 A vasectomy is a surgical procedure that delicately redirects some of your plumbing, internally.
 You won’t look any different, you won’t feel any different.
-No ball removal required.
-No cone of shame needed.
+No ball removal is required.
+No cone of shame is needed.

 Myth 2: Your penis won’t work

 Wrong again, mate.
 You see a vasectomy doesn’t go near your penis (except for when your doctor considerately holds it out of the way).
 The snip is all about your balls and these little tubes inside them call “vas deferens”.
-When you have sex or masturbate and achieve orgasm, what comes out is your ejaculate; and it’s made up of 97% semen and 3% sperm.
-Think of your semen as like a P&O cruise vessel for your sperm; it keeps the sperm fed, protected and safe as it makes the journey across rough seas to an egg.
-After a vasectomy your semen becomes a ghost ship; it’s still cruising around but there’s no passengers on board to get anyone pregnant.
+When you have sex or masturbate and achieve orgasm, what comes out is your ejaculate; it’s made up of 97% semen and 3% sperm.
+Think of your semen as a P&O cruise vessel for your sperm; it keeps the sperm fed, protected and safe as it makes the journey across rough seas to an egg.
+After a vasectomy your semen becomes a ghost ship; it’s still cruising around but there are no passengers on board to get anyone pregnant.

 So what does this mean?
 It means that your erections are going to be exactly the same.
 The sensitivity of your penis during sex will be the same.
 It means your orgasm and your ability to orgasm during sex or masturbation will be unchanged.
 The only difference is that now your orgasm can’t get anyone pregnant!